 Course loads vary with individual situations and depend on such factors as finances, student loans and outside commitments.
-An MA counseling student averaging eight to nine units per semester, including summers, can complete the program in three years, while a student pursuing the MAC and a second master's degree averaging ten units a semester can finish in four and one-half years.
+An MA counseling student averaging eight to nine units per semester, including summers, can complete the program in three years, while a dual degree student averaging ten units a semester can finish in four and one-half years.